 There are more papers out there than you can count.
 Play it safe when starting out.
 Experiment later when the basics are figured out.
 Copic sells paper and sketchbooks designed to be used with their pens.
 This is especially important if you are going to be starting with two close tones.
 A coated brilliant white is essential for playing with close related tones.

 Starting small and humble will allow you to really get a feel for what the pens can do.
 If you are starting with Copics as you start as an artist at the same time, you will want to combine the pens with this list of 10 best art materials for new artists.
-Stick to a monochromatic set of Copics and avoid being overwhelmed by colour complexities.
+Stick to a monochromatic set of Copics and avoid being overwhelmed by color complexities.
 With the right paper you will create a fertile space for ideas once your collection starts growing.
 You will also learn how to be more efficient with your inks once you have a wider set of pens.

 Of course, if you want to dive into coloring skin tones with Copic Markers there are plenty of options there too.